So you’re headed to Florida, huh? The land of the Golden Girls, alligators, and mermaids? And, of course, our most famous resident: Florida Man.

 2. You’re never far from the beach (but our coasts are drastically different!).

 No matter where you are in Florida, you’re never more than sixty miles away from the nearest beach.
 However, our beaches vary drastically, from the aptly-named Emerald Coast to the lazy waves on St. Pete Beach, and from the hip, blue Miami shores to the more surf-inclined northern beaches.
 Looking for white sand and clear water?
 The Gulf Coast is for you.
 Ready to catch some waves?
-The East Coast is your best bet.
+The Atlantic is your best bet.

 3. Not all of our water is salty.